 Eunseo Dana Choi

-Eunseo is a sophomore at Northwestern University majoring in economics and mathematical methods in social science.
+Eunseo is a junior at Northwestern University majoring in economics and mathematical methods in social science.

 Katie graduated from the University of California, Santa Cruz in 2016 with a major in psychology and a minor in biology.

-Julianna is a sophomore at Northwestern University majoring in sociology and minoring in Spanish.
+Julianna is a junior at Northwestern University majoring in sociology and minoring in Spanish.